-Sweet potatoes have been booming in popularity at a steady rate for quite some time now.
+Sweet potatoes have been booming in popularity steadily for quite some time now.
 Their high-nutritional content and satiety index have caused this root vegetable to gain considerable attention.
-But are sweet potatoes good for pregnant women?
+But are sweet potatoes good for pregnant women and are there risks of eating sweet potatoes during pregnancy?

-Today we are tackling this common question.
-So keep reading to learn about how sweet potatoes affect your pregnancy diet!
+Today we are tackling these common questions.
+So keep reading to learn about how sweet potatoes affect your pregnancy diet and the health benefits of eating sweet potatoes during pregnancy!

 Are Sweet Potatoes Good For Pregnancy?

 So, what’s the nutritional content of this root vegetable?
-A small 3.5 ounce serving of sweet potato has 86 calories, 1.6 grams of protein, 20.1 grams of carbs, 4.2 grams of sugar, 3 grams of fiber, and 0.1 grams of fat.
-One serving is a good source of beta-carotene, potassium, manganese, and vitamin E. Sweet potatoes are also rich in vitamin C, and vitamin B6 other key nutrients for pregnant women.
+A small 3.5-ounce serving of sweet potato has 86 calories, 1.6 grams of protein, 20.1 grams of carbs, 4.2 grams of sugar, 3 grams of fiber, and 0.1 grams of fat.
+One serving is a good source of beta-carotene, potassium, manganese, and vitamin E. Sweet potatoes are also rich in vitamin C and vitamin B6 other vital nutrients for pregnant women and a healthy diet.

-Future moms are free to eat sweet potatoes every day, as long as they consume other non-starchy vegetables, fruits, protein, and fats to complement their diets.
-Though it’s best to limit your intake to no more than one cup of sweet potatoes per day (or 1 small-medium sweet potato) if you have a history of kidney problems, such as kidney stones.
-This is due to the high amounts of oxalates found in these root vegetables.
+Future moms are free to eat sweet potatoes daily, as long as they consume other non-starchy vegetables, fruits, protein, and fats to complement their diets.
+However, it’s best to limit your intake to no more than one cup of sweet potatoes per day (or one small-medium sweet potato) if you have a history of kidney problems, such as kidney stones.
+This is due to the high amounts of oxalates found in these root vegetables that could cause this side effect.
 Otherwise, it’s perfectly safe to eat sweet potatoes during pregnancy!

 Sweet Potato Benefits During Pregnancy